-The "subpoena duces tecum" is a process where the court orders a witness to bring documents relevant to the court proceedings with him when he comes to testify.93 It is frequently used when information is in the hands of third parties.94 The subpoena duces tecum is the only method prosecutors and defendants can use to discover third party materials.
-Under Article 240, they cannot use a "demand to produce" or "motion for discovery" (as demands to produce are also called) to obtain information from third parties.95
+The "subpoena duces tecum" is a process where the court orders a witness to bring documents relevant to the court proceedings with him when he comes to testify.
+It is frequently used when information is in the hands of third parties (meaning, someone who is not the prosecution and is not the defendant).
+The subpoena duces tecum is the only method prosecutors and defendants can use to discover third party materials.
+Under Article 240, they cannot use a "demand to produce" or "motion for discovery" (as demands to produce are also called) to obtain information from third parties.

 In order to obtain a subpoena duces tecum for pretrial discovery purposes under N.Y.
 Crim.
 Proc.
 Law §610.20(3) (McKinney 2009 & Supp.
-2014), you must show the following in your motion:96
+2014), you must show the following in your motion:

-- (1) The materials are relevant and evidentiary; - (2) The request is specific; - The materials are not otherwise reasonably obtainable before trial by the exercise of due diligence; - (4) You cannot properly prepare for trial without inspecting the material before trial, and not having the information might unreasonably delay the trial; and
+- (1) The materials are relevant and evidentiary; - (2) The request is specific; - (3) The materials are not otherwise reasonably obtainable before trial by the exercise of due diligence;